 CHARTER TOWNSHIP OF INDEPENDENCE

-NOTICE TO BID
+NOTICE TO BID Pull Behind Rotary Mower

-Pull Behind Rotary Mower The Charter Township of Independence Parks and Recreation Department is accepting bids for a pull behind rotary mower.
-Specifications may be obtained at the Independence Township Perks and Recreation Department located at 90 N. Main Street, Clarkston, Michigan.
-Sealed bids will be accepted until 3 p.m.
+The Charter Township of Independence Parks and Recreation Department is accepting bids for a pull behind rotary mower.
+Specifications may be obtained at the Independence Township Parks and Recreation Department located at 90 N. Main Street, Clarkston, Michigan.
+Seeled bids will be accepted until 3 p.m.
 Tuesday, February 25 at the Clerks office located at the address listed above.
-Bids will be awarded at the Tuesday.
-March 4, 1007 listed above.
-Bids will be awarded at the Tuesday, March 4, 1997

-Township Board meeting.
+Bids will be awarded at the Tuesday, March 4, 1997 Township Board meeting.

 The Charter Township of Independence maintains the right to refuse or reject any or all bids and to act in the best interest of the Township at all times.
-For further information, please contact Ann

-Mike Turk at 810-625-8223.
+For further information, please contact Ann Mike Turk at 810-625-8223.

 PUBLIC NOTICE

 Because the People Want to Know

 INDEPENDENCE TWP.

+CHARTER TOWNSHIP OF INDEPENDENCE SYNOPSIS

+TAKEN BY THE TOWNSHIP BOARD OF THE CHARTER TOWNSHIP OF INDEPENDENCE

+Supervisor Stuart called the February 4, 1997 meeting to order at 7:30 p.m.

+Pledge of Allegiance

+Roll Call: Present: McGee, Rosso, Stuart, Travis, Wallace, Wenger, McCrary Absent: None

+a quorur

+Marine L.

-CHARTER TOWNSHIP OF INDEPENDENCE SYNOPSIS TAKEN BY THE TOWNSHIP BOARD OF THE CHARTER TOWNSHIP OF INDEPENDENCE Supervisor Stuart called the February 4, 1997 meeting to order at Pledge of Allegiance Roll Call Present: McGee, Rosso, Stuart, Travis, Wallace, Wenger, McCrary Absent: None There is a quorum Approved the Agenda with the deletion of Final Plat Approval Mellema Subdivision, Request to Award Uniform Bid -Parks and the addition of Close Session - Pending Litigation.
+Approved the Agenda with the deletion of Final Plat Approval Mellema Subdivision, Request to Award Uniform Bid -Parks and the addition of Close Session - Pending Litigation.
 Approved the January 21, 1997 Township Board minutes.
-Approved the payment of the list of bills \$845,112.82.
-Approved the issuance of purchase orders in the amount of \$8.218.33.
-Approved the First Reading and Rezoning of C1 to OS2, Sashabaw & Pelton, Parcel 08-34-326-012.
-Approved the request to bid for a pull behind mower with bid specifications.
-Approval to submit the Wellhead Protection documents to the Planning Commission for review.
-Approval to adopt the Resolution Election Law HB 5420 as Approved the appointment of the nominations to the Elected Officials Remuneration Advisory Committee as follows: Dave Harris, Robert Vandermark, Judy Eaton, Fred Johns, Dale Ryan.
+Approved the payment of the list of bills in the amount of Approved the issuance of purchase orders in the amount of Approved the First Reading and Rezoning of C1 to OS2, Sashabaw & Pelton, Parcel 08-34-326-012.
+Approved the request to bid for a pull behind mower with bid Approval to submit the Wellhead Protection documents to the Planning Commission for review.
+Approval to adopt the Resolution Election Law HB 5420 as Approved the appointment of the nominations to the Elected Officials Remuneration Advisory Committee, as, follows: Dave Harris, Robert Vandermark, Judy Eaton, Fred Johns, Dale Ryan.

 Motion to close the regular meeting and enter into closed session for discussion of pending litigation.
 Approval to re-open the regular meeting at 9:12 p.m.
-Approval to allow the Township Attorney to enter the Consent Judgement and Order of Abatement of Nuisances in the Edith Larsen case.
-13. The meeting adjourned at 9:15 p.m.
+Approval to allow the Township Attorney to enter the Consent Judgement and Order of Abatement of Nulsances in the -120 A 14 15 15 14 Edith Larsen case.
+13. The meeting adjourned at 9:15 p.m. hide of the first of the control of Joan E. McCrary Township Clerk White and Green Waterleid, Michigan 48328-2653 Telephone: (810) 682-8800 Phone Book cover

-Joan E. McCrary Township Clerk NOTICE Because the People Want to Know
+Because the People Want to Know INDEPENDENCE TWP.

-INDEPENDENCE TWP.

-CHARTER TOWNSHIP OF INDEPENDENCE NOTICE OF PROPOSED ORDINANCE AMENDMENT At a regular meeting of the Township Board held on February 1997, the Independence Township Board authorized a First Reading of an amendment to the Township's Zoning Ordinance No 83 as follows: To rezone parcel No. 08-34-326-012 located on west side of Sashabaw Road between Pelton and Oakvista Roads.
+CHARTER TOWNSHIP OF INDEPENDENCE NOTICE OF PROPOSED ORDINANCE AMENDMENT At a regular meeting of the Township Board held on February 1997, the Independence Township Board authorized a First Reading of an amendment to the Township's Zoning Ordinance No. 83 as followed: " No. 83 as follows: To rezone parcel No. 08-34-326-012 located on west side of Sashabaw Road between Pelton and Oakvista Roads.
 The request is from C-1 (Local Commercial) to OS-2 (Office Service II)